vosonlab/VOSONDash/cran-comments.md

   are using cat to communicate caught errors as a single character strings to a shiny ui component via a 'capture.output' method with type 'output'
 * Removed use of 'installed.packages()' and replaced with 'require()'
+* Added saving and restoring of users graphical parameters in functions that alter them with the `par()` function
 * Incremented package version to 0.4.4

 ## Re-submission 1